shree214ram/DSA/React-Redux-Node-Javascript/Javascript/readme.md

 Every word you say will be or can be used as a counter question so don’t bring any new topic that you aren’t confident about.

+# Experience with browser APIs and optimizing front-end performance